AdrianArenilla/CFTIC-Az400-Designing_and_Implementing_Microsoft_DevOps_Solution/Mod14_A/AZ400_M14_Ansible_with_Azure.md

     PIP=$(az vm show --show-details --resource-group $RGNAME --name $VMNAME --query publicIps --output tsv)
     ```

-1. Run the folowing to verify that the newly deployed Azure VM is currently not running any web service (where the `<IP_address>` placeholder represents the public IP address assigned to the network adapter of the Azure VM you provisioned in the previous task):
+1. Run the following to verify that the newly deployed Azure VM is currently not running any web service (where the `<IP_address>` placeholder represents the public IP address assigned to the network adapter of the Azure VM you provisioned in the previous task):

     ```bash
     curl http://$PIP